500px/legacy-api-documentation/endpoints/blog/DELETE_blogs_id.md

 ## Errors
 All known errors cause the resource to return HTTP error code header together with a JSON array containing at least 'status' and 'error' keys describing the source of error.

-- **403 Forbidden** — You do not own the blog post you are trying to delete.
+- **403 Forbidden** — You do not own the story you are trying to delete.
-- **404 Not Found** — The requested blog post does not exist or was deleted.
+- **404 Not Found** — The requested story does not exist or was deleted.

 ***

 ## Example
 **Request**

-    DELETE /v1/blogs/30
+    DELETE /v1/blogs/528491

 **Return**